Remote Access in Theoretical Physics

 On Mac or Linux, edit the file ~/.ssh/config and add the lines

-If you are running code then we strongly recommend that you use screen this will allow you to disconnect and reconnect from both the remote system and the ssh gateway without stopping your code from running.
-Use ctrl-a h for help, ctrl-a d to detach, "screen -x" to reattach, "screen" from within screen to create another screen, ctrl-a N where N = 0...9 to switch screens, ctrl-a F to resize to current terminal.
+If you are running code then we strongly recommend that you use screen.
+This will allow you to disconnect and reconnect from both the remote system and the ssh gateway without stopping your code from running.
+Use ctrl-a ? for help, ctrl-a d to detach, "screen -x" to reattach, "screen" from within screen to create another screen, ctrl-a N where N = 0...9 to switch screens, ctrl-a F to resize to current terminal.
+For a quick reattach after a dropped internet link, use ssh -t tplxdt123 screen -x

 Please Note: The first time that you ssh into either SSH gateway you will receive an error that your home directory isn't available.
-Ignore this message the home directory is mounted in /home/username.
+Ignore this message, the gateway home directory is mounted in /home/username.

 Note that this page may be accessed via SSL.